 ADHD in adults

 Attention deficit hyperactivity disorder (ADHD) develops in childhood.
-The symptoms often improve with age, but they can sometimes carry on into adulthood.
+Later on, the symptoms are often less severe than they were when the person was a child or teenager.
 Some people are first diagnosed with ADHD as adults.

 Experts have agreed on specific criteria that need to be met for ADHD to be diagnosed.
 These criteria describe how pronounced inattentive, hyperactive and impulsive behaviors are.
-It is estimated that 15% of children and teenagers with ADHD still fulfill the criteria when they are adults.
+It is estimated that 15% of children and teenagers with ADHD still fulfill all of the criteria when they are adults.
 The symptoms of ADHD are different in adults, though.
-Hyperactivity is often less of a problem and inattentiveness becomes the most noticeable symptom.
+Hyperactivity is often less of a problem and inattentiveness, agitation and problems controlling their emotions become the most noticeable symptoms.

 Some people are first diagnosed with ADHD as adults.
 It can be difficult for adults with ADHD to find support.
 Because it is generally considered to be a childhood condition, information and treatment specifically for adults is less widespread.